-You’ll notice as the engine warms up it heats the air entering the carburetor until after a minute or so the choke flap can opened completely.
+You’ll notice as the engine warms up it heats the air entering the carburetor until after a minute or so the choke flap can open completely.
 I know you probably know how to use your choke and when you use it, but for those that don’t know check out this guide “How to start your riding mower”.

 Set choke to “On”

-If you’re happy with choke use then lets make sure the choke is actually working.
-As said earlier your choke may be incorporated with the throttle lever or a stand alone knob.
-Either way these guys are operated by cable are adjusted as part of your regular mower maintenance.
-We’ll need to check that the choke plate is closing fully when the lever operated.
+If you’re happy with choke use then let’s make sure the choke is actually working.
+As said earlier your choke may be incorporated with the throttle lever or a stand-alone knob.
+Either way, these guys are operated by cable are adjusted as part of your regular mower maintenance.
+We’ll need to check that the choke plate is closing fully when the lever is operated.

-On most mowers we’ll need to remove the air filter intake housing.
-Usually this isn’t a big job, on a Briggs & Stratton it means removing the plastic engine cover first, and then the intake manifold.
-Removing the covers lets us see the plate operate, we can check that it is closing fully and adjust the cable if needed so that if does.
-I wrote a complete guide to checking your choke, “Riding mower won’t start”.
+On most mowers, we’ll need to remove the air filter intake housing.
+Usually, this isn’t a big job, on a Briggs & Stratton it means removing the plastic engine cover first, and then the intake manifold.
+Removing the covers lets us see the plate operate, we can check that it is closing fully and adjust the cable if needed so that it does.
+I wrote a complete guide to check your choke, “Riding mower won’t start”.

 This might not seem like it’s your problem because the engine is turning over.
 But what you may not know is that a mower engine needs to spin over (cranking) at a min of 350 rpm before the armature and flywheel create enough voltage to fire the spark plug.
 No spark plug firing means no start.
 You can easily eliminate this as a possible issue by either testing the battery using a DVOM or battery tester.

-The other option is to boost your mower from your car or truck, your mower is a 12 volt battery same as your car or truck.
-You can check hoe to jump start here “How to jump start your mower with a car”.
+The other option is to boost your mower from your car or truck, your mower is a 12-volt battery same as your car or truck.
+You can check how to jump-start here “How to jump start your mower with a car”.